 María Alvarez, co-founder of Spanish-Wine-Exclusives, and her husband (well, especially her husband) were among the original supporters of Equipo Navazos.
 Being lucky enough to follow Equipo Navazos from early on, Spanish-Wine-Exclusives from its inception has always hoped to one day work with Equipo Navazos.
 So we are extremely proud to offer "I Think" Manzanilla.

 The "I Think" project began in 2010 at the behest of a British wine merchant that loved the La Bota wines, but was in search of a special Sherry for his customers with a different profile.
 Rather than the typically more mature, profoundly complex, challenging and more expensive La Bota series of Manzanillas and Finos, he sought something with a younger and fresher character that reflected the vibrancy of Sherry as tasted in barrel samples in Sherry country.
 Something close to Sherry in its raw state, known as "En Rama" in the Sherry world.

-With the outstanding quality and a success of the first saca, a second limited run was created and that is the "I Think" Manzanilla En Rama 2012 saca we offer today.
+With the outstanding quality and a success of the first and second sacas, a third limited run was created and that is the "I Think" Manzanilla En Rama February 2013 saca we offer today.
 It was bottled after only the slightest filtration process, and retains the intense golden color and striking character it exhibits straight from the butts where it ages under flor for approximately four and a half years.